Anilkumarsunkesula/vsts/intorconnect.md

 Assumptions:
 •	Users have access to OCI and Azure Tenancy
 •	Have necessary required policies to create resources in OCI and Azure.
 Can find more details [here](https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/azure.htm?source=post_page---------------------------).

+## Pre-Requisites

+Step 1: Microsoft Azure
+In order to setup this interconnect, there are some pre-requisites that we need to complete for this setup: Azure Virtual Network (VNet) with subnets that can host a test virtual machine, and an Azure virtual network gateway.

+Step 2: Oracle Cloud
+Similarly on the Oracle Cloud Infrastructure side (OCI), we need to create a virtual cloud network with subnets and attach a dynamic routing gateway.